-The Harbour Centre is a Sexual Assault Referral Centre (SARC) which provides a range of services for people who are victim of rape, attempted rape or assault by penetration.
+The Harbour Centre is a Sexual Assault Referral Centre (SARC) which provides a range of services for people who are victims of rape, attempted rape or assault by penetration.
+It aims to empower victims by allowing them to report their abuse and undergo medical examinations without prompting a police investigation.